The Big Interview: Wycombe boss Gareth Ainsworth

 of my priority list.”

 Currently the longest-serving manager in English football's top five divisions, Ainsworth has just signed a new deal that, in theory, will extend his reign to 2023.
-You can extend the scope of your betting resources with this Virgin Bet promotional code for Championship, and League Two football.
+You can extend the scope of your resources with this Virgin Bet promotional code for Championship, League ONe and football.

 In theory, that is, because the vultures are circling.